Project Introduction

 http://www.usb.org/developers/hidpage/Hut1_12v2.pdf

-2 responses to “Arduino Leonardo (ATMega32u4) USB Power Button”
+2 thoughts on “Arduino Leonardo (ATMega32u4) USB Power Button”

 Hi, I did it all of as you said.
 When I trigger MUTE is working for me but x81 HID (wake up) is not working for me.
 Could you help please?